Vuchina Credit Card Processing Systems logo

 The company offers three primary pricing tiers: Standard plans starting at 1.49% + $0.15 for card transactions and 0.75% for ACH, Enterprise plans with custom rates based on submitted statements, and Surcharge plans that allow businesses to pass credit card processing costs onto customers (as low as 0% in some cases).
 Beyond pricing, PayJunction provides industry-specific solutions including veterinary practice payment workflows, dental office patient payment systems, and auto dealer payment management by department and location.
 The platform includes developer-focused tools such as API documentation, a No-code Payments Integration Chrome extension, and an integration marketplace for SaaS applications.

 PayJunction distinguishes itself through deep vertical solutions rather than one-size-fits-all processing.
 The company emphasizes customer service as a core differentiator, explicitly stating its 8x customer service awards and people-first culture.
-Their No-code Payments Integration feature allows rapid deployment in minutes without coding expertise, appealing to software developers and business owners.
+Their No-code Payments Integration feature allows rapid deployment in minutes without coding experience context, appealing to software developers and business owners.
 The surcharge option provides a unique fee-offset mechanism for eligible transactions, potentially reducing net processing costs significantly for eligible businesses.

-A key caveat is that PayJunction's website does not display transparent, publicly-listed pricing details—only ranges and general categories.
+A key caveat is that PayJunction's website does not display listed, publicly-listed pricing details—only ranges and general categories.
 Specific rates require contacting sales or submitting statements.
 The company is fundamentally a payment processor serving businesses seeking merchant services rather than consumer lending, and does not directly address small business financing, loans, or credit needs in the traditional sense.
 This positions them as a business operations tool rather than a funding source.

 Services & Features